ghdl/ghdl/doc/using/InvokingGHDL.rst

 .. option:: --warn-default-binding

   During analyze, warns if a component instantiation has neither configuration specification nor default binding.
-This may be useful if you want to detect during analyze possibly unbound component if you don't use configuration.  :ref:`VHDL_standards`, for more details about default binding rules.
+This may be useful if you want to detect during analyze possibly unbound component if you don't use configuration.
+See section ':ref:`VHDL_standards`' for more details about default binding rules.

 .. option:: --warn-binding

   During elaboration, warns if a component instantiation is not bound (and not explicitly left unbound).
 Also warns if a port of an entity is not bound in a configuration specification or in a component configuration.
 This warning is enabled by default, since default binding rules are somewhat complex and an unbound component is most often unexpected.

   However, warnings are even emitted if a component instantiation is inside a generate statement.
 As a consequence, if you use the conditional generate statement to select a component according to the implementation, you will certainly get warnings.

 .. option:: --warn-library

   Warns if a design unit replaces another design unit with the same name.

 .. option:: --warn-vital-generic